-- Ideally provide space near the front/close to the speaker communication is harder if you have dementia so helps to clearly see speakers and any screens. - Make seating area spacious as mobility may be affected (e.g. turning, stepping over objects etc).
+- Ideally provide space near the front/close to the speaker communication may be challenging if you have dementia so it helps to clearly see speakers and any screens. - Make seating area spacious as mobility may be affected (e.g. turning, stepping over objects etc).